 From top to bottom: the big yellow animal is a Monterey Dorid (nudibranch species – gills are on left).
 This nudibranch is feeding on the Hermit Crab Sponge (tan colour) and then, see the tiny face?
 That’s a Mud Hermit Crab who isn’t going anywhere for a little while (Pagurus capillatus to 4 cm).!

 Here’s another Mud Hermit Crab.
 See the bite out of the sponge?
-I initially found this individual upside down which allows you to see what the underside of the sponge looks like to get a sense of how it is shaped to the hermit crab’s body.
+I initially found this individual upside down.
+The resulting photo of the underside of the sponge gives you a sense of how the sponge is shaped to the hermit crab’s body.

-Note too how the hermit crabs whose photos are included in this blog have one claw bigger than the other?
+Note too how all the hermit crabs included in this blog have one claw bigger than the other?
 This is the case for many hermit crab species and it allows them, when they retreat into their home, to seal off the opening to the shell or sponge with the bigger claw.
 They close the door to their home.

 In the photo below, see how the larger claw seals off the hole for the hermit crab on the right?
-I suspect this interaction is more about mate selection that it is about home envy.
+I suspect this interaction captured in this photo more about mate selection that it is about home envy.

-I hope this “who is sponging off who” interaction provides some wonder for you at a time that safety in homes is such a reality for our species too.
+I hope this “who is sponging off who” interaction provides some wonder for you at a time when safety in homes is such a reality for our species too (re COVID-19).

 Be safe whatever, and wherever, your chosen home. 💙